thillerson/functional_swift_examples/README.md

-# Functional Swift Illustration
+# Functional Swift Examples

-A very simple illustration of changing to a functional paradigm where we think of transforming data instead of looping through lists.
+A few very simple illustration of changing to a functional paradigm with Swift.

+The Xcode project shows a simple example of how to think of transforming data instead of looping through lists.
 A number of improvements could be added, for instance dealing with errors, dealing with json data better (feel free to create pull requests).